See the Speech Sound Disorders Evidence Map for summaries of the available research on this topic.

 The case history typically includes gathering information about

-See ASHA's Practice Portal page on Cultural Competence for guidance on taking a case history with all clients.
+See ASHA's Practice Portal page on Cultural Responsiveness for guidance on taking a case history with all clients.

 The oral mechanism examination evaluates the structure and function of the speech mechanism to assess whether the system is adequate for speech production.
 This examination typically includes assessment of